Service is at the heart of our mission

 • Senior transfers must complete 30 hours of service.

-The Classes of 2023–2025 have service time modification due to the impact of COVID-19.
+The Class of 2025 has a service time modification due to the impact of COVID-19.

 55 hours of service are required before graduation, with 35 hours completed by the end of Junior year.
 If 35 hours are not completed, the Senior schedule will be withheld and the student will not be allowed to attend classes.